-- Here’s how Jarveys are described in the textbook Fantastic Beasts And Where To Find Them: “It resembles an overgrown ferret in most respects, except for the fact that it can talk.
+- A Jarvey, one of the fantasy creature not represented in the original 8 films, is described in the textbook Fantastic Beasts And Where To Find Them as resembling “an overgrown ferret in most respects, except for the fact that it can talk.
 True conversation, however, is beyond the wit of the Jarvey, which tends to confine itself to short (and often rude) phrases in an almost constant stream.”

-- Leprechauns can also speak English, and since they live in Ireland, maybe they also know Irish Gaelic.
-We don’t know if they have their own language.
+- Leprechauns can also speak English, and since they live in Ireland, we like to think they also know Irish Gaelic.

 - Manticores are described in the text book Fantastic Beasts And Where To Find Them as “a highly dangerous Greek beast with the head of a man, the body of a lion and the tail of a scorpion.”
-They are capable of intelligent speech.
+To make them all the more scary these mythical creatures are capable of human speech.

 - A Sphinx, like the one Harry meets in the maze in the third Triwizard task, is capable of human speech, but will only talk in puzzles or riddles.

-- Veela are part-human and have been known to marry Wizards (Fleur Delacours’s grandmother was a Veela), so we’re pretty confident that they are capable of human speech!
+- Veela are part-human magical creature and have been known to marry Wizards (Fleur Delacours’s grandmother was a Veela), so we’re pretty confident that they are capable of human speech!